China makes big show of Bo trial, but it's still just theatre

 Jiang was removed from the courtroom several times after shouting down judges and insulting witnesses - a scene the party would never want to risk the whole country seeing with Bo.

-The party is simply hoodwinking people with its use of the court microblog, Jiang’s former defence lawyer, Zhang Sizhi, told Reuters.
+The party is simply hoodwinking people with its use of the court microblog, Jiang’s former defense lawyer, Zhang Sizhi, told Reuters.

 “Making a microblog public is just their ruse, it’s meaningless,” Zhang said.